Polynomial and Pseudopolynomial Algorithms for Two Classes of Bin Packing Instances: Some Relevant Properties of the AI and ANI Classes

 Moreover, all AI and ANI instances reported in the literature satisfy the following condition:

 which we later exploit to derive a more efficient algorithm.
-Note that condition~\eqref{cond:a_is_large} is not stated explicitly in the original paper.
-In fact, it is possible to generate instances in which the last generated triplets do not satisfy condition~\eqref{cond:a_is_large} while using the same original instances, number of items, and bin capacity as proposed in the paper.
+Note that condition~\eqref{cond:a_is_large} is not stated explicitly in \citet{Delorme_2016}.
+In fact, it is possible to generate instances in which the last generated triplets do not satisfy condition~\eqref{cond:a_is_large} while using the same original instances, number of items, and bin capacity as originally proposed.
 However, under these same conditions, we were unable to generate instances with a large number of triplets that violate condition~\eqref{cond:a_is_large}.
 This suggests that instances satisfying this condition are significantly more likely to occur during the generation process, which explains why all instances reported in the literature satisfy it.

 Next, we say that an instance is a \emph{perfect-packing candidate} if each item belongs to at least one full pattern, a property satisfied by every (generalized) \textsc{AI} and (generalized) \textsc{ANI} instance.
-Definitions~\ref{definition::irreducible_general} and~\ref{definition::irreducible} introduce notions of irreducibility for general perfect-packing candidate instances and original-irreducibility for generalized $(\alpha, \beta, \gamma)$-\textsc{ANI} instances, respectively.
-Remark~\ref{rmk:reducible_exist} shows that reducible instances exist.
+The next two definitions introduce notions of irreducibility for general perfect-packing candidate instances and original-irreducibility for generalized $(\alpha, \beta, \gamma)$-\textsc{ANI} instances, respectively.

-Another interesting structural property of \textsc{ANI} instances reported in the literature is stated in Remark~\ref{remark::irreducible_claim}, which is exploited by our algorithms in Section~\ref{sec::ANI}.
-Analogous original-irreducibility properties could also be stated for \textsc{AI} instances, although they are not required by our algorithms.

 \begin{definition} A perfect-packing candidate instance $I$ is said to be \emph{reducible} if there exist distinct items $a, b \in I$ such that the sets of all full patterns containing $a$ and $b$, denoted by $\mathcal{P}_a^{\text{full}}$ and $\mathcal{P}_b^{\text{full}}$, respectively, satisfy $\mathcal{P}_a^{\text{full}} \subseteq \mathcal{P}_b^{\text{full}}$.
 In this case, $(a,b)$ is called a \emph{reducible pair}.
 Conversely, $I$ is said to be \emph{irreducible} if it is not reducible. \end{definition}